ostinelli/gin.io/docs/models.md

 (for example [Redis](redis.io), [RabbitMQ](http://www.rabbitmq.com/), [NoSQL databases](http://en.wikipedia.org/wiki/NoSQL), but also regular SQL databases such as
 [MySQL](http://www.mysql.com/) or [PostgreSQL](http://www.postgresql.org/)).

-> In Zebra, a model is therefore not necessarily a SQL database object representation.
+> In Gin, a model is therefore not necessarily a SQL database object representation.

-However, Zebra does come with a more traditional database helper that allows you to quickly define models that have SQL Object-Relational Mapping functionalities.
+However, Gin does come with a more traditional database helper that allows you to quickly define models that have SQL Object-Relational Mapping functionalities.

 > Currently, only a MySQL adapter and ORM are supported.